 How are the risks associated with rabies managed?

 Controlling the spread of rabies is a shared responsibility of the public, the veterinary profession, public health departments, wildlife departments and the CFIA.

-The public can help reduce the spread of rabies through responsible vaccination of pets, as well as informing authorities when an animal is suspected of having the disease.
+The public can help reduce the spread of rabies by vaccinating pets, as well as informing authorities when an animal is suspected of having the disease.
 Keeping pets under control, teaching children not to play with wild animals or pets they don't know, keeping a safe distance from wildlife and not trying to raise orphaned or injured wildlife all contribute to preventing rabies.

 The veterinary profession can educate clients regarding the value of vaccinating pets, and the vaccination requirements for pets travelling to other countries.

-Various wildlife departments are involved in vaccinating wildlife species, surveying the extent of wildlife rabies in certain geographic areas, as well as surveying the extent of rabies in certain species.
+Various wildlife departments are involved in vaccinating wildlife species and surveying the extent of wildlife rabies in certain geographic areas or species.

-All of these efforts help reduce the incidents of rabies and rabies exposures.
+All of these efforts help reduce the incidence of rabies and rabies exposures.